AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

 * *[!UICONTROL Legacy IDs (Cookies, MAIDS, CTV)]*: (The default) Targets users based on their cookies, mobile advertising IDs, or connected TV (CTV) IDs.
 IDs are selected based on the browser, in-app, or CTV inventory.

-* *[!UICONTROL Universal ID Beta]*: Targets user privacy-focused IDs.
+* *[!UICONTROL Universal ID Beta]*: Targets user privacy-focused IDs; select one ID type.
 The available options are determined by the selected geographical targets in the [!UICONTROL Geo-Targeting] section.
-Use with [segments for which DSP converts your PII to universal IDs](/help/dsp/audiences/sources/source-about.md).
+Use with [segments for which DSP converts your PII to universal IDs](/help/dsp/audiences/sources/source-about.md) or [custom segments that tracks universal IDs](/help/dsp/audiences/custom-segment-create.md).

   * *[!UICONTROL ID5]*: Targets [!DNL ID5] IDs created probabilistically using their email addresses.<!-- What countries/geos are these available for?
 Everywhere?--> ID5 IDs are available for no fee.